divaprotocol/oracles/docs/Tellor.md

 To ensure the reliability of reported data, only data reports that have remained undisputed for a specified duration (up to 12 hours) should be considered valid.
 The Tellor adapter selects a maximum duration of 12 hours and utilizes the earliest value that satisfies this criterion as the settlement value, ignoring any subsequent values that also meet the condition.

-### Disputes
+## Disputes

 Any party can challenge data submissions of any reporters when a value is placed on-chain.
 A challenger must submit a dispute fee to each challenge.
 Once a challenge is submitted, the potentially malicious reporter who submitted the value is placed in a locked state for the duration of the vote.
 For the next two days, TRB holders vote on the validity of the reported value.
 All TRB holders have an incentive to maintain an honest oracle and can vote on the dispute.
 For more information, refer to the official [Tellor docs](https://docs.tellor.io/tellor/disputing-data/introduction).

+# Tellor adapter contract

+The Tellor adapter contract serves as a bridge that retrieves values reported to the Tellor contract and forwards them to the DIVA Protocol for settlement.
+In this section, we will provide an overview how the Tellor adapter works and how to use it.

-## How the Tellor adapter works
+## How to use the Tellor adapter

+Using the Tellor adapter for outcome reporting in DIVA Protocol is as simple as assigning its network specific [contract address](#contract-addresses) as the data provider when creating a pool in DIVA Protocol.

-The end-to-end usage of the Tellor adapter is outlined below:
+The process after assigning the Tellor adapter as the data provider is outlined below:
-1. **Pool creation:** A user creates a contingent pool on DIVA Protocol, assigning the Tellor adapter contract address as the data provider.
-This step constitutes a request to report the outcome of the underlying event/metric at the specified expiry time after expiration.
-2. **Monitoring:** Tellor reporters monitor expired pools requiring reporting by running special software, known as "Tellor clients".
-There are two available implementations, one by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) which is focused on reporting for DIVA pools and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds) which is generic reporter not necessarily focused on DIVA.
+1. **Monitoring:** Tellor reporters monitor expired pools requiring reporting by running special software, known as "Tellor clients".
+There are two available implementations, one developed by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) which is designed to report for DIVA pools exclusively and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds) which is generic reporter not necessarily focused on DIVA.
 If you're planning to build your own reporter software, please refer to the [README](https://github.com/divaprotocol/oracles/blob/main/README.md) for guidance.
-3. **Reporting to Tellor Protocol:** If a pool expires, reporters submit their values to the Tellor smart contract.
+1. **Reporting to Tellor Protocol:** If a pool expires, reporters submit their values to the Tellor contract.
 Valid submissions must be made during the 7-day submission period (subject to change with a minimum of 3 days), starting at the time of pool expiration.
+Note that due to the dispute period of 12 hours, the effective submission period is shorter by that amount of time.
-4. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for over 12h will be considered the final one.
+1. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for over 12h will be considered the final one.
 This value is submitted to DIVA Protocol by calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function on the Tellor adapter contract.
 This sets the final reference value status inside the DIVA smart contract to "Confirmed" and determines the payouts for each counterparty involved in the derivative contract.
 No further submissions to DIVA Protocol are permitted thereafter.
 Disputed values will be disregarded and are handled in a separate process on the Tellor side.

 >**Note:** Submissions to Tellor Protocol made before pool expiration or for already confirmed pools will not be considered.
 To reduce gas costs, it is recommended to verify the timestamps of the Tellor submissions and the status of the final reference value before calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function on the Tellor adapter contract.